scipopt/gcg/doc/resources/devs/detection/detectors/detectors.md

 * **finishing** (**assigning all remaining** variables/constraints to a block or the master)
 * **postprocessing** (**reassigning all remaining** variables/constraints to a block or the master to get a better finished decomposition).

-For an overview of which detector does what of those three core functionalities, please check the @subpage det-function-overview.
+For an overview of which detector does what of those three core functionalities, please check the @subpage detectors-overview.

 ## Detectors
 Detectors based on constraint or variable classes: